Activity Zone

 As a team, plan and complete an accessible overnight journey aligned to student needs and a safety plan (route/itinerary, meeting points, check-in routine).
 The team completes a shared purpose task (photos/observations) and a group debrief on teamwork and responsibility.

-Example team SMART goal (Bronze AJ):
+Example Team SMART Goal (Bronze AJ):

 Over our overnight journey (adapted to our setting and safety plan), we will strengthen planning and teamwork by completing our route safely, using planned check-ins, documenting two moments where we adjusted our plan, and completing a group debrief on responsibility and working together.